 Basilio Serrano is a seasoned educator and historian who is familiar with the plight of Puerto Ricans whose contributions to jazz have been ignored or lost to the sands of time.
 In 2000, he wrote a series of articles on Juan Tizol’s cross-cultural collaborations with Duke Ellington, Harry James, and other nationally known orchestras.
 Also, he has written articles about Boricua Pioneers in Latin Jazz, Puerto Rican Musicians of the Harlem Renaissance and essays on pianist Noro Morales, actress Miriam Colón and political activist Lolita Lebrón among others.

-During a recent Q&A with Serrano, I asked why he chose Juan Tizol.
+During a recent conversation with Serrano, I asked why he chose Juan Tizol.
 “I chose Tizol because when he arrived in the U.S from Puerto Rico he spoke no English and was not familiar with American culture.
 Tizol knew little of jazz, and he played an unusual instrument (the valve trombone) that was considered best for marching bands than orchestra ensembles.
 Many would say that Tizol had three strikes against him, if not four,” said Serrano, “yet despite the odds, he went on to have an extremely successful life in music.”

 Juan Tizol was born in Vega Baja, Puerto Rico where he grew up in a musical environment.
 His first instrument was the violin but he switched to the valve trombone at an early age, and it became his instrument of choice.
-In large part he received his musical training from his uncle, Manuel Tizol, who was the director of the municipal band and symphony in San Juan however he also gained experience playing local operas, ballets, and dance bands.
+In large part, he received his musical training from his uncle, Manuel Tizol, who was the director of the municipal band and symphony in San Juan however he also gained experience playing local operas, ballets, and dance bands.
 Ironically, Tizol came to the U.S. as a stowaway in 1920, aboard a ship traveling to Washington, D.C., where he set up residence and established himself at the Howard Theater and played for touring shows and silent movies.
 It was at the Howard Theater that Tizol met Duke Ellington.

 Tizol is known as a member of the Duke Ellington Orchestra.
 However, he was also a consummate musician, sight reader, composer, arranger, and transcriber and the first significant musician to use the valve trombone in a jazz setting, thus revolutionizing the instrument and adding a new dimension to Ellington’s sound.

-Tizol is also responsible for incorporating Latin influences into Ellington’s repertoire with compositions such as “Moonlight Fiesta”, “Jubilesta”, “Caravan” and “Perdido” among others.
+Also, he was responsible for incorporating Latin influences into Ellington’s repertoire with compositions such as “Moonlight Fiesta”, “Jubilesta”, “Caravan” and “Perdido” among others.
 As a senior and highly respected member of the Ellington orchestra, Tizol was also responsible for rehearsing and integrating new musicians into the band during Ellington’s absence.
 In his autobiography, Ellington describes Tizol as “A tremendous asset to our band, a very big man, a very unselfish man and one of the finest musicians I’ve ever known.”

-Tizol was also a racial trailblazer who paved the way for the next generation of Latin musicians.
-During his lifetime Tizol endured the indignity of being called a “blob of sour crème in a black bowl of caviar,” and was forced to adhere to “color codes” by blackening his face for the films Black and Tan (1929) and Check and Double Check (1930s).
+Lesser known but no less significant, Tizol was also a racial trailblazer who paved the way for the next generation of Latin musicians.
+During his lifetime Tizol endured the indignity of being called a “blob of sour crème in a black bowl of caviar,” and was forced to adhere to “color codes” by blackening his face for the films Black and Tan (1929) and Check and Double Check (the 1930s).
 The fact that Tizol made a conscious choice to work with primarily black jazz orchestra’s, married Rosebud Brown-Tizol, an African American and lived in a mostly African-American community in Washington, DC during a time when racial inequities were the order of the day speaks volumes about Tizol’s determination and moral fiber.
 When the Duke Ellington Orchestra toured the South and restaurants refused to serve African-American members Tizol’s response was, “If you don’t serve them, you don’t serve me because I am with them.”
 Ironically, his detractors accused him of “trying to pass for black.”

 One of the most compelling sections in the book is titled The Progenitor of Latin Jazz: Trombonist Extraordinaire.
 Prior to reading Serrano’s book, I shared the opinion that Mario Bauza’s “Tanga” was the first Afro-Cuban (Latin) jazz recording but according to Tizol, not so, “Tizol is often credited as a pioneer in Latin jazz.
 More often than not, however, credit is denied to the roles played by him and Duke Ellington in the development of the Latin jazz genre.
-For example, some consider “Tanga”, credited to the trumpeter Maria Bauza and Frank “Machito” Grillo recorded in 1943, almost nine years after “Porto Rican Chaos” and eight years after “Caravan”, which many consider to be the first Latin jazz recording.
+For example, some consider “Tanga”, credited to the trumpeter Maria Bauza and Frank “Machito” Grillo recorded in 1943, almost nine years after “Porto Rican Chaos” and eight years after “Caravan”, which many consider the first Latin jazz recording.
 Others suggest that the first Latin jazz genre recording “Manteca” by Chano Pozo and Dizzy Gillespie however, both “Tanga” and “Manteca” were recorded during the bebop era, almost eight and twelve years after Tizol’s 1935 “Porto Rican Chaos.”
 According to Serrano, Tizol is described as the “Progenitor of Latin jazz” because he experimented with Latin rhythms most often and was a founding father of Latin jazz.

 During his long and illustrious career Tizol also worked extensively with Harry James, Nat King Cole, Frank Sinatra, Nelson Riddle, Louie Bellson, Billy Strayhorn, Woody Herman, Sy Zentner, Bing Crosby, Ella Fitzgerald, Jimmy Durante, B.B.
 King, Rosemary Clooney, Billy Holiday, Ethel Waters, Ben Webster and Sarah Vaughan among others.